percona/community/content/events/streams-mysql/2022-08-05-migrating-mysql-to-a-new-server.md

 ---
-title: "Migrating MySQL to a New Server - Percona Community MySQL Live Stream & Chat - July 22nd"
+title: "Migrating MySQL to a New Server - Percona Community MySQL Live Stream & Chat - JAugust 5th"
 description: "Find out more tips on moving a MySQL database to a new server with Dave Stokes and Marcos Albe.
-Join Percona Community Live Stream on Friday, July 22nd at 9:00 AM EDT  / 03:00 PM CEST/ 06:30 PM IST"
+Join Percona Community Live Stream on Friday, August 5th at 9:00 AM EDT  / 03:00 PM CEST/ 06:30 PM IST"
 images:
-  - events/streams-mysql/Stream-MySQL-6-Marcos-with-Dave.jpg
+  - events/streams-mysql/Stream-MySQL-6-Marcos-with-Dave02.jpg
 draft: false
 weight: 1
 speakers: